 What are you trying to accomplish in your financial life?

 Maybe you just started Dave Ramsey and need to get out of debt as fast as possible.
 Maybe you want to stay home with your new baby and need to slash your budget to be able to afford that.
-Maybe you need to free up an extra $100-200 a month to hit your 15% retirement goals.
+Or, maybe you need to free up an extra $100-200 a month to hit your 15% retirement goals.

 Maybe you want to fund a family vacation or a cash Christmas next year.